lilintech/cyberblog/src/content/post/dvwa-sql-injection/index.md

 3. Inspect the codes of the website by right clicking and selecting the Inspect option or you can use keyboard shortcuts i.e. Ctrl + Shift + Q or F12.
 ![Inspecting the website](./sql3.PNG)
-5. On inspecting, we see a form tag in which the user IDs are listed, it contains a POST method meaning POST the data entered by the user in the form fields is sent in the body of the HTTP request to the server.
+5. On inspecting, we see a form tag in which the user IDs are listed, it contains a POST method meaning the data entered by the user in the form fields is sent in the body of the HTTP request to the server.
 ![Code analysis](./sql4.PNG)
  8. With this knowledge, we can try the common SQL Injection commands and see if the response will be